THE DANCE ENTHUSIAST ASKS: Kyle Abraham Premieres “Dear Lord Make Me Beautiful” at Park Avenue Armory

 I think one of the big things for me is trying to find moments to focus on the individual.
 In a space like that, you can really highlight loneliness and feeling isolated, but hopefully in a beautiful way.
 It's just much more resonant in that kind of space.
 Other than that, well… I don't want to give too much away.
 But it’s not an in the round experience.
 It's more “semi proscenium.”

 And you had some other collaborators as well, right?
-Can you tell me a little bit more about the collaboration on the visual design with Cao Yuxi (JAMES)?
+Can you tell us about collaborating with Cao Yuxi (JAMES) on the visual design?

 Yeah, I'm working with JAMES as one of the visual designers of the work.
 I first saw his projection work at a lighting exhibition in London in 2022.
 I was really drawn to what he was doing and the way that it seemed like there were just these particles shifting in space, this idea of dust, which represents this transition from life to … something else.
 Also watching His Dark Materials.
 All that stuff is interesting to me; it relates to ideas of the future and change and society and religion.